 - Which MS treatments work best in which people?

 - How helpful are things like diet and exercise in reducing the effects of MS?

 - Can MS be prevented?

-- Is it possible to predict someone's future experience with MS based on the experiences of others?
+- Is it possible to predict someone's future experience with MS based on a person's past experience of MS or the experiences of others?